Samsung/ChromiumGStreamerBackend/README.md

 There are choices we made that need to be discussed or re-considered, see [issues](#issues) and [roadmap](#roadmap).

 ### Status ###
-24/06/2015: Can play basic html5 videos.
-MSE is not yet supported (so youtube won't work) but this our main next task, see [roadmap](#roadmap).
+20/07/2015: Can play classic html5 videos and Youtube.
+It supports MSE without seeking for now like WebKitGTK.

 ``` bash
 # Progressive streaming: